hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 ## Observability

 Swift's Observability APIs offer a powerful and flexible way to instrument and observe the application.
 Hummingbird already reports to [swift-log](https://github.com/apple/swift-log) and provides middleware for [swift-metrics](https://github.com/apple/swift-metrics) and [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing).
-These will report to the globally set up observability backend(s) automatically, if they're set up.
+These will report to the globally configured observability backend(s) automatically, if they're configured.

 By default, logs are emitted to `stdout`, and metrics + traces are discarded.
 If you want to trace signals in a single place, we recommend using [swift-otel](https://github.com/swift-otel/swift-otel) as an observability backend.